AnimeNeko/atarashii-mal-api/README.md

 * [JMSSerializerBundle](http://jmsyst.com/bundles/JMSSerializerBundle) by Johannes Schmitt

-This project is not sponsored by, endorsed by, or affiliated with MyAnimeList, a property of CraveOnline, LLC.
+This project is not sponsored by, endorsed by, or affiliated with MyAnimeList, a property of MyAnimeList, LLC.

 License
 -------

-The Atarashii MAL API is Copyright © 2014 Ratan Dhawtal and Michael Johnson.
+The Atarashii MAL API is Copyright © 2015 Ratan Dhawtal and Michael Johnson.
 It is licensed under the Apache Public License 2.0.